+The research paper is worth 50 points.
 A scoring rubric will be provided with the assignment.
 Read the rubric carefully before beginning your paper.
 This will help you organize and direct your efforts.

 The Final Project (P2) will be graded on content and presentation effectiveness (CLO6).
 A rubric will be provided with the assignment.
-The final project grade will include a graded rough draft of the project presentation and the final recorded presentation as described above.
+The final project grade will reflect project presentation slides and the final recording as described above.
+The final presentation is worth 15 points.